tardate/LittleArduinoProjects/playground/DigitalInputWithAnalogPins/README.md

 Five pins A0..A4 are set to sequentially drive corresponding LEDs at about [5mA](http://www.wolframalpha.com/input/?i=5V%2F1k%CE%A9).

-A pushbutton is read on A5.
+A push-button is read on A5.
 Pressing the button reverse the LED sequence.

 ## Construction